 Imasaki, T., Wenzel, S., Yamada, K., Bryant, M., and Takagi, Y. (2018).
 Titer estimation for quality control (TEQC) method: A practical approach for optimal production of protein complexes using baculovirus expression vector system.
 PLoS One 13(4), e0195356

 Rogers, C.M., Wang, J.C., Noguchi, H., Imasaki, T., Takagi, Y., and Bochman, M.L.
 (2017).
 Yeast Hrq1 shares structural and functional homology with the disease-linked human RecQ4 helicase.
 Nucleic Acids Research 45(9), 5217-30

 Meyer, P. A., Li, S., Zhang, M., Yamada, K., Takagi, Y., Hartzog, G.A., and Fu.
 J. (2015).
 Structures and functions of the multiple KOW domains of transcription elongation factor Spt5.
 Molecular and Cellular Biology, 35, 3354-69

 Gang, C., Chaban, Y., Calero, G., Imasaki, T., Xu, F., Takagi, Y., and Asturias, F. (2012).
 Modulation of RNA polymerase II conformation by the Mediator Head module, Structure 20, 899-910

 Imasaki, T., Calero, G., Cai, G., Tsai, K-L., Yamada, K., Cardelli, F., Erdjument, H.B., Tempst, P., Berger, I., Kornberg, G.L., Asturias, F.J., Kornberg, D.R., and Takagi, Y. (2011).
 Architecture of the Mediator Head module.
 Nature 475, 240-243

-Other research team members in the Takagi Lab include Francisco Martinez, Research Technician.
+The Takagi Lab team also includes Francisco Martinez, Research Technician.